-How the brain builds on prior knowledgeMay 12th, 2014 in Neuroscience /
+How the brain builds on prior knowledgeMay 12, 2014 in Medicine & Health / Neuroscience

 It is easier to learn something new if you can link it to something you already know.
 A specific part of the brain appears to be involved in this process: the medial prefrontal cortex.
 The Journal of Cognitive Neuroscience has published these findings, from research by neuroscientists at Radboud university medical center and Radboud University, as an Early Access paper.
 The findings further enhance our understanding of the brain mechanisms that underlie effective learning.

 Neuroscientist Marlieke van Kesteren tested two groups of students who had just started on their second-year of biology or pedagogy studies.
 While an MRI scanner was registering their brain activity, the students learned short sentences containing new information that expanded on their own or the other study programme.
 The following day, the students were tested on the information they had learned.
 As expected, they had retained the information that was related to their own programme better than the unrelated information.

 During the successful retention of related information, a different part of the brain was active than when unrelated information was memorised.
 'The brain area we found, the medial prefrontal cortex, probably linked new information directly to prior knowledge', Van Kesteren said.
 'In previous studies this brain area came to the fore as well, but only during simple tests.
 We have specifically shown that this area also plays a role in the neural basis of learning in educational practice.'